KumareshBabuNS/spring-cloud-workshop-1/README.md

     cf restart cna-service
     ```

 10. Do you notice that it is not necessary to specify any host/port/credential of the database?
-The action bind-service does all of those.
+The action bind-service does all of those, give you a 'It just works!' experience.

 ---